 Half of my roots are Brazilian and I grew up with Brazilian birthday parties traditions and somehow I want to keep them.
 One of those traditions is that we cut the cake and place them in individual boxes and all the boxes are inside a big box that is the “CAKE” we sing happy birthday to it!
 LOL weird right?…

-But here is the why… Once we sing the happy birthday, we just give to each people an individual cake.
+But here is the why… Once we sing happy birthday, we just give to each people an individual cake.

 People and kids that have already eaten a lot and want to take the cake home don’t need an extra plate to put on top and a bag.
 No mess, no stress!

 I’m not saying it’s practical while making them but.
-It definitely is in the party itself.
+It definitely is at the party itself.
 It takes work, and patience to make all the boxes but I so hold on the whole thing making my girl happy that I don’t care and actually I have fun making each piece.

 If you want to check full instructions to make the box and individual boxes you can go HERE.

-As you can see, the tablecloth, napkins and disposable plates were store bought.
+As you can see, the tablecloth, napkins and disposable plates were store-bought.

 I made some cute mini cupcakes.
 Last year I made them with buttercream frosting and kids didn’t seem to like it much.
 This year I decided to go with a classic LOL.
 I made meringue frosting and it was a hit!
-In 2 seconds the meringue was gone from the cupcakes and you should have seen the kids faces LOL.
+In 2 seconds the meringue was gone from the cupcakes and you should have seen the kid’s faces LOL.
 You could barely see their skin LOL.
 I was so excited.

-I used My Cupcake Addiction’s technique to make the my frosting in 2 colors.
+I used My Cupcake Addiction’s technique to make my frosting in 2 colors.
 I wanted it to be white and blue.